jaredramirez/rescript-json/README.md

 This package helps you convert between Rescript values and JSON values.

-This package is usually used alongside http requests to talk to servers or with {{:https://rescript-lang.org/docs/manual/latest/external} external} calls talk to JavaScript.
+This package is usually used alongside http requests to talk to servers or with [external](https://rescript-lang.org/docs/manual/latest/external) calls talk to JavaScript.

 ### Install